joelpurra/recap/talks/beyond-anti-evil-maid.md

     - Time-dependent secret will exist in RAM though.
       - Use IOMMU to be more secure?
     - TPM can sign with time of day; code can now be verified on the system level.
-    - Can be done with an externally generated crypto key shared betwen the TPM and mobile phone.
+    - Can be done with an externally generated crypto key shared between the TPM and mobile phone.
       - External key can be extracted from TPM through a design flaw.
-      - Might be overcomplicating things.
+      - Might be over-complicating things.
 - TPM execution can be tied to specific GPIO pins.
   - Can be used to turning on a LED.
     - Susceptible to easy hardware hacks.
   - Can be used to read data from NFC.
     - Store private key on NFC; system won't boot without NFC unit.
-- Attackes.
+- Attacks.
   - "Managment Engine" still has access to memory through DMA.
   - TPM can be attacked physically.
   - Can't trust hardware designed and fabricated by others.
-  - Even with open source CPU designs, who controlls the fabrication process?
+  - Even with open source CPU designs, who controls the fabrication process?
 - Open source.
   - https://github.com/mjg59/shim
   - https://github.com/mjg59/grub
   - https://github.com/mjg59/tpmtotp